rabbitstack/fibratus/docs/telemetry/callstacks.md

 - `SubmitThreadpoolCallback`
 - `SetThreadpoolTimer`

 Stack enrichment is enabled by default, but can be controlled via `--eventsource.stack-enrichment` configuration flag.
-To enable stack enrichment for kernel space return addresses, the `symbolize-kernel-addresses` config option needs to be set to `true`
+To enable stack enrichment for kernel space symbols mapped to return addresses, the `symbolize-kernel-addresses` config option needs to be set to `true`.
+If not specified, only the kernel module paths are resolved in the callstacks.